paul-reiners/a-golden-prime-project/README.md

 Prime Generation
 ----------------
 Rather than write the prime generation code in Haskell myself, I decided to concentrate on code related to Goldbach's conjecture in this project.
-I've used the Sieve of Erastothenes implementation in Haskell given in [*The Haskell Road to Logic, Maths and Programming*](http://homepages.cwi.nl/~jve/HR/#Home) by Kees Doets and Jan van Eijck.
+I've used the Kees Doets' and Jan van Eijck's Sieve of Erastothenes Haskell implementation from [*The Haskell Road to Logic, Maths and Programming*](http://homepages.cwi.nl/~jve/HR/#Home) by .

-I've written prime generation code in C in my [a-prime-project](https://github.com/paul-reiners/a-prime-project/blob/master/prime.c).
+I've written my own prime generation code in C in my [a-prime-project](https://github.com/paul-reiners/a-prime-project/blob/master/prime.c).

 Finding Pairs of Primes